jtheisen/sqlizer/readme.md

 the subquery's where clause predicate into an on-clause - and Entity Framework does this kind of optimization.)

-I could imaging that the cross apply was introduced precicely to make it possible to have a nicer query language such as LINQ that does away with this subtle bit of SQL weirdness - CROSS APPLY debuted in Sql Server 2005, LINQ in Visual Studio 2008.
+I could imaging that the cross apply was introduced precisely to make it possible to have a nicer query language such as LINQ that does away with this subtle bit of SQL weirdness - CROSS APPLY debuted in SQL Server 2005, LINQ in Visual Studio 2008.
 It's now part of the SQL standard.

 This important feature is also supported by at least Oracle and PostgreSQL